Number of terms of a polynomial

 This functionality does not run in MATLAB.

-nterms(p) returns the number of terms of the polynomial p.
+nterms(p) returns the number of terms of

 A zero polynomial has no terms: the return value is 0.